Albania’s mobile broadband stimulating overall telecom sector growth

 Albania’s mobile market has undergone rapid growth due to competition, with four operators including Vodafone, Eagle Mobile, Cosmote’s AMC and Plus Communication offering services.
 Operators are looking to mobile data applications and services to increase ARPU.

-- The 3G sector was stimulated by the launch of a second 3G service in late 2011.
-By early 2012 there were 285,000 subscribers who used 3G wireless network cards and modem devices.
+- The 3G sector has been stimulated by the launch of a second 3G service in late 2011.

 - Further regulatory measures are required in the underdeveloped mobile sector: mobile licences are not technology neutral, nor is there provision for MVNOs to enter the market.
 Restrictions on refarming 900/1800MHz 2G spectrum for 3G services will also retard the development of mobile broadband and high-end mobile data services: refarming frequencies in these bands would be in line with developments elsewhere in Europe.